 Cross-Origin-Resource-Policy

-The HTTP Cross-Origin-Resource-Policy response header signals the browser to block no-cors cross-origin or cross-site requests for the protected resource.
+Speculative side-channel attacks like Spectre exploit cross-origin resource embedding to leak data.
+The HTTP Cross-Origin-Resource-Policy response header defends against this by signaling the browser to block no-cors cross-origin or cross-site requests for the protected resource.

 Usage